 of these interventions remained unclear.
 Therefore, for this dissertation, a meta-analytic review was conducted to provide

-- Beyond detention: The effectiveness of aftercare for juvenile and young adult offenders
+an overview and analysis of the effectiveness of aftercare programs for juvenile and young adult offenders.
+The results indicated

 effect above and beyond what juvenile and young adult offenders released from detention received elsewhere in one form or